Read Aloud To Baby

-It is never too early to start reading to your child.
-Whether your child is 10 days or 10 years old, reading aloud is one of the most beneficial yet simple and affordable bonding activities you can do together.
+It is never too early to start reading aloud to your child.
+Whether your child is 10 days or 10 years old, to read aloud to baby is one of the most beneficial yet simple and affordable bonding activities you can do together.

-Reading aloud teaches your child about communication and introduces new words, emotions and ideas.
+To read aloud to baby teaches your child about communication and introduces new words, emotions, and ideas.
 Even better—there is no right or wrong way to do it.
 You don’t need to be an award-winning actor and you don’t need any special qualifications.

 Feel free to only read a page at a time or to not follow the text exactly and point out interesting pictures e.g., “That cat looks just like ours!”
 “Where is the blue square?”
 “That girl looks sad,” etc.